In vitro fertilisation (IVF)

 On the day of oocyte retrieval, we also need a sperm sample from the male partner.
 Both egg and sperm cells are then together introduced into a special culture medium in our IVF lab and transferred into an incubator for fertilisation.

-The embryo is transferred to the patient 2-3 days after oocyte aspiration (5-6 days in the case of blastocyst culture).
-The early embryos (mostly in the 2-8-cell stage or blastocytes) are transferred into the uterine cavity using a soft plastic catheter under ultrasound control.
+The embryo is transferred to the patient 2-5 days after oocyte aspiration.
+The early embryos (2-cell stage up to blastocytes) are transferred into the uterine cavity using a soft plastic catheter under ultrasound control.
 No anaesthesia is required for the embryo transfer.

 After the embryo transfer, most women are given progesterone (as vaginal tablets or gels) and sometimes some other medication in order to create ideal conditions for the implantation of the embryos.

 Two weeks after the embryo transfer, we measure the pregnancy hormone HCG in the blood to see whether the treatment was successful.